B-UMMI/Chewie-NS/docs/user/upload_api.rst

   | loci_4   |                                                   |      pbp     |
   +----------+---------------------------------------------------+--------------+

-It is not necessary to provide both annotation types for each locus and the file should not have a header.
+It is not necessary to provide both annotation types for each locus nor for every locus.
+If no information is provided N/A will be automatically shown in the :doc:`locus_details` page.

 Example
 :::::::